Signed in as:

 filler@godaddy.com

-This larger version was created for the entrance lobby to greet visitors to the public exhibition of the 2019 Gingerbread Competition now located within the Pittsburgh City County Building.
-The exhibition was on display until January 3, 2020.
-We hope you had a chance to come and see all the wonderful displays.
+This larger version was created for the entrance lobby to greet visitors to the public exhibition and continues to be displayed each year along with the current entrants to the competition.
+We hope you have a chance to come and see all the wonderful displays beginning on Light up Night and continuing until the New Year.

 The office of the Mayor provided source photos and scans of the original architectural drawings of the building from 1915.